Disease/Disorder

 Etiology

 The etiology of CIP is complex and likely multifactorial, although not fully defined amongst the adult or pediatric population.
 It is thought to be associated with abnormal vascular, metabolic, and electrical processes leading to ischemia, degeneration and axonal dysfunction.
-This is further described below in the pathophysiology section.2,6
+This is further described below in the pathophysiology section.2,5

 Epidemiology including risk factors and primary prevention

-CIP is rare in children, reported to affect 0.02% of pediatric intensive care unit (PICU) admissions, although this figure may be an underestimation due to underdiagnosis driven by inadequate diagnostic testing.6,7 Among critically ill pediatric patients with prolonged intensive care unit (ICU) courses, CIP is being increasingly recognized as a significant clinical problem.8
+CIP is rare in children, reported to affect 0.02% of pediatric intensive care unit (PICU) admissions, although this figure may be an underestimation due to underdiagnosis driven by inadequate diagnostic testing.5,6 Among critically ill pediatric patients with prolonged intensive care unit (ICU) courses, CIP is increasingly recognized as a significant clinical problem.8

-CIP has been shown to present with acidosis, hypocalcemia, hypoalbuminemia, hyperglycemia, decreased platelets, elevated liver enzymes and prolonged prothrombin time.6 The primary prevention of CIP consists of treating the underlying disease, sepsis, multiorgan failure and electrolyte and metabolic imbalances with aggressive control of hyperglycemia, early mobilization, nutritional supplementation, and antioxidant therapy.
+The primary prevention of CIP consists of treating the underlying disease, sepsis, multiorgan failure and electrolyte and metabolic imbalances with aggressive control of hyperglycemia, early mobilization, nutritional supplementation, and antioxidant therapy.
 Intensive insulin therapy with goal glucose between 80 and 110 mg/day has been shown to reduce the incidence of CIP and/or CIM from 51 to 39% in ICU medical patients, but great care must be taken to avoid hypoglycemia.2,8

 Patho-anatomy/physiology

-The pathophysiological changes that lead to axonal degeneration of CIP remains unclear.
+The pathophysiological changes that lead to axonal degeneration of CIP remain unclear.
 Pioneers in myoneuropathy proposed an interaction between microcirculatory changes, metabolic alterations, potentially reversible membrane channelopathies and a flush of pro-inflammatory cytokines.
 It is thought that microcirculation, commonly caused by hypovolemia, hyperglycemia or hypoalbuminemia, leads to increased vascular permeability and increased local cytokine production.2,8,11

-Skin biopsies can be used to quantify intraepidermal nerve fiber density (IENFD) and corneal confocal microscopy (CCM) although neither have been shown to add clinical or prognostic value.11 Muscle biopsies may show acute denervation with atrophy of type 1 and type 2 fibers in muscles and axonal degeneration in nerves.4
+Skin biopsies can be used to quantify intraepidermal nerve fiber density (IENFD) and corneal confocal microscopy (CCM) although neither have been shown to add clinical or prognostic value.11 Muscle biopsies may show acute denervation with atrophy of type 1 and type 2 fibers in muscles and axonal degeneration in nerves.3

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)